caleis/flac2mp3/README.md

----
-title: FLAC2MP3 batch FLAC to MP3 converter
+# FLAC2MP3 batch FLAC to MP3 converter
----

 Find the [scripts](https://github.com/caleis/flac2mp3) on Github.

 Versions covered in this description